 Tips for Making Homemade Laundry Detergent

-- To increase the cleaning power of your homemade laundry detergent, you can slightly increase the amount of borax in it.
-But don’t stray too far from the proportions outlined in the recipe.
+- To increase the cleaning power of your homemade laundry detergent, you can add one cup of baking soda to the recipe.

-- An easy and natural way to create a homemade laundry detergent with fragrance is simply to select a soap bar with essential oils already mixed in it.
+- To create a homemade laundry detergent with fragrance, select a soap bar with essential oils.